 Stylish stays

-You’ll find places to stay dotted along the riverbank and in the verdant countryside surrounded by enchanting bushland, from bed and breakfasts and farm stays to luxury cabins and retreats.
-Get back to nature at the secluded Bellingen Hideaway, a tiny house nestled in the beautiful Kalang Valley.
+You’ll find places to stay dotted along the riverbank and in the verdant countryside and bushland, from bed and breakfasts and farm stays to luxury cabins and retreats.
+Get back to nature at a secluded tiny house at Bellingen Hideaway, nestled in the beautiful Kalang Valley, or Tiny Nancy, which is a hop, skip and jump away from riverways, waterfalls and rainforest aplenty.
 If you want to stay within walking distance of the town centre, The Belfry Guesthouse is particularly lovely, enjoying verandah views over the Bellingen River.

 Getting there